jeffreyyu0602/quantized-training/README.md

 ## Contact

-If you have any questions or feedback regarding Quantized-Training, please contact [Your Na
+If you have any questions or feedback regarding Quantized-Training, please contact [Jeffrey Yu](jeffreyy@stanford.edu)